FreeRADIUS/freeradius-server/README.md

 Under no circumstances should the issue tracker be used for support requests, those questions belong on the user's mailing list.
 If you post questions related to the server in the issue tracker, the issue will be closed and locked.
-If you persist in positing questions to the issue tracker you will be banned from all FreeRADIUS project repositories on GitHub.
+If you persist in posting questions to the issue tracker you will be banned from all FreeRADIUS project repositories on GitHub.

-Please do NOT complain that the developers aren't answering your questions quickly enough, or aren't fixing the problems quickly enough.
-Please do NOT complain if you're told to go read documentation.
+Please do _not_ complain that the developers aren't answering your questions quickly enough, or aren't fixing the problems quickly enough.
+Please do _not_ complain if you're told to go read documentation.
 We recognize that the documentation isn't perfect, but it *does* exist, and reading it can solve most common questions.